jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 We used pathway abundance data to perform PCAs, which were plotted to visualize the relationships between samples and controls, as well as within and between samples.
-The samples that plotted with controls except plaque were removed as outliers with poor preservation (File R37).
+The samples that plotted with controls, except plaque, were removed as outliers with poor preservation (File R37).

 ---